codeweavers/fed-graduate-role/README.md

 ### Start experimenting with PokéAPi
 - Try out GET request in Postman - check all is working as expected
-- Continue Bootstrap building tutorial (using appropriate chapters)
 - Spend more time researching Angular - should I be using React?
+If so, why?
+- Continue Bootstrap building tutorial (using appropriate chapters: not all is applicable for MVP)